julienchurch/StaticGallery/README.md

 # StaticGallery

-StaticGallery is a standalone SCSS mixin to create a gallery with fixed-width columns.
-These are my favorite galleries from an aesthetic and UX perspective, but doing the calculations for one isn't fun.
+StaticGallery is a standalone SCSS mixin to create a responsive gallery with fixed-width columns.
+This is my favorite type of gallery from an aesthetic and UX perspective, but doing the calculations for one isn't fun.
 So I automated it.

 The API tries to be stupid simple while remaining unopinionated.
 Peep it: